 IMPACT ASSESSMENT QUALITY AND SAFETY No, there are no specific quality and safety implications IMPLICATIONS/IMPACT related to the activity outlined in this report.
-LEGAL IMADA CT No, there are no specific legal implications related to the IMPLICATIONS/IMPACT activity outlined in this report.
+LEGAL No, there are no specific legal implications related to the IMPLICATIONS/IMPACT activity outlined in this report.
 FINANCIAL No, there are no specific financial implications related to the IMPLICATION/IMPACT activity outlined in this report WORKFORCE IMPLICATION/IMPACT No, there is no direct impact on resources as a result of the activity outlined in this report.
-SOCIO ECONOMIC Yes, please detail below IMPLICATION/IMPACT Delayed progress towards achieving a zero net carbon position.
+SOCIO ECONOMIC Yes, please detail below IMPLICATION/IMPACT Delayed progress towards achieving a zero not carbon Delayed progress towards achieving a zero net carbon position.

-Decarbonisation Page 2 of 4 Author: Stephen Chaney Approver: Chris Darling INTERNAL - IF PRINTED THIS BECOMES AN UNCONTROLLED COPY
+Decarbonisation Page 2 of 4 Author: Stephen Chaney Approver: Chris Darling